karunakarhv/WikipediaPagesTesting/Readme.md

 3. Create a New Maven Project – All of the dependencies are added in pom.xml

-4. Since we are developing the code using Page Object Model Design Pattern, we are using the below strategy for our code:
+4. The code structure used here is Page Object Model Design Pattern, hence the below structure of the code:

     i.
 Create a package com.qa.config and under this create a file config.properties – where your browser name, url, username     and  password are defined